theduffreport/amyehodge.github.io/Beginning_SQL/BeginningSQL.md

 ***EXERCISE 6: Write queries that return: 1.
 How many individuals were counted in each year.
 2. Average weight of each species in each year***

 We can order the results of our aggregation by a specific column, including the aggregated column.
-Let’s count the number of individuals of each species captured, ordered by the count
+Let’s count the number of individuals of each species captured, ordered by the count.

     SELECT species_id, COUNT(*)
     FROM surveys